 The HECM is an FHA-insured mortgage that enables seniors 62 and older to convert a portion of their home’s value into cash.
 No payments are required as long as at least one borrower (or non-borrowing spouse) lives in the home and pays the required property charges (property taxes, homeowner’s insurance, etc.).

-You always remain the owner of your home and you’re free to leave it to your heirs.
-Your heirs will inherit the equity remaining in the home.
+You always remain the owner of the home and are free to leave it to your heirs.
+Your heirs will inherit any equity remaining in the home.

-The HECM is very versatile and can be fine-tuned based on your financial goals and needs.
+The HECM is very versatile and a good lender fine-tunes it to fit your financial goals and needs.
 Proceeds can be received in the form of a line of credit, lump sum, term or tenure payments, or some combination of all of these options.

-Reverse mortgage borrowers commonly use the proceeds to eliminate existing mortgage payments, pay off other debts, finance home improvements, or supplement existing retirement income and assets.
+Borrowers commonly use the proceeds to eliminate mortgage payments or pay off other debts.
+Others use the proceeds to finance home improvements or supplement retirement income or assets.